emberjs/rfcs/text/0731-set-route-component.md

 Users can associate any component definition with a route via `setRouteComponent`.
 When a component has been associated with a route this way, the route will render this component at its root rather than rendering the route template defined in `app/templates/routes`.
+The route's `render` and `renderTemplate` hooks will also be ignored, and will not be run as they would have previously.

 The component will be passed the `@model` and `@controller` arguments, which correspond to the model returned from the route's `model` hook and the instance of the route's controller.

 This will effectively be syntactic sugar for rendering a top-level component within a route template today: